Spotlight on the Government Pension Investment Fund of Japan

 Achieving a sustainable, climate-safe future is estimated to require an additional $2~3 trillion per year over the next 15 years.
 Pension funds worldwide manage an estimated $30 trillion in combined assets.
 If we’re to save the planet for future generations, successfully mobilizing this capital is key.

-Earlier this month, the world’s largest pension fund, the Government Pension Investment Fund of Japan (GPIF), announced a set of indices for its so-called “ESG” investments.
+On July 3rd, the world’s largest pension fund, the Government Pension Investment Fund of Japan (GPIF), announced a set of indices for its so-called “ESG” investments.
 Shockingly, the indices include companies—notably major Japanese banks—that are at the forefront of financing the destruction of the planet.
 Managing 1.3 trillion USD in assets, GPIF decisions like this can have a major impact on capital flow and perceptions of which companies are “responsible.”
 This recent decision calls into question the GPIF’s commitment to responsible investing.

 The GPIF’s ESG portfolio